dentarg/auth0-blog/_posts/2017-03-07-managing-state-in-angular-with-ngrx-store.markdown

 };
 ```

 The class declares the _shape_ of the `PetTag` type.
-These are the required properties and types for our application's custom pet tag state object.
+These are the required properties and type annotations for our application's custom pet tag state object.

 Next we want to export a constant called `initialTag`.
 This constant declares the values in the default state object.
 We'll use this to initialize state as well as reset it.

 ## Pet Tag Actions

 Now we're ready to build an _actions creator_ for our action types.
 Recall that actions are dispatched to a _reducer_ to update the _store_.
-We'll declare an action for each kind of modification we can make to the store.
+We'll declare an action for each kind of modification we want to make to the store.

 Create the following file: `src/app/core/pet-tag.actions.ts`.